retched/missing-images-zen/README.txt

 ****************************************************************************
 Features
 ========
-Scans your database and images folder for any missing images and reports on them.
+Scans your ZenCart database and images folder for any missing images and reports on them.

 Version Date
 ==============